EU member state business advisories on Israeli settlements

 Corporate activities and investments in settlements

-The European Union and its member states therefore want to raise European citizens and enterprises' awareness of the risks associated with economic and financial activities in the settlements.
-Financial transactions, investments, purchases, contracts and other economic activities (also in tourism and other services) in Israeli settlements or for the benefit of Israeli settlements, are associated with legal and financial risks since under international law the Israeli settlements are built on occupied land and are not recognised as a rightful part of Israeli territory.
+The EU and its member states therefore want to raise European citizens’ and enterprises’ awareness of the risks associated with economic and financial activities in the settlements.
+Financial transactions, investments, purchases, contracts, and other economic activities (also in tourism and other services) in Israeli settlements or for the benefit of Israeli settlements, are associated with legal and financial risks since under international law the Israeli settlements are built on occupied land and are not recognised as a rightful part of Israeli territory.
 This may result in disputed titles to land, water, mineral or other natural resources purchased or invested in.

 It is also important to consider possible violations of international humanitarian law and human rights.